BlackPixl/PixlSorting/README.md

 more info and examples at the [PixelSorting subreddit](https://www.reddit.com/r/pixelsorting/).

 ## Tools used
-* PIL library from pillow
+* PIL library from pillow.

 ## Installation
 ```console